 It took very little time—one year—for Chrysler to design its most common performance engine of the 1960s: the 383, a bored-out 361; the higher bore made space for 2.08-inch intake valves.
 Cam timing was the same as the 1958 350 and 361 (except for the Fury).
 The 383’s two-barrel carburetor provided 305 horsepower and 410 pound-feet (nearly identical to the 361) while its four-barrel provided 320 horsepower on the Dodge and 325 horsepower on the DeSoto Fireflight.

 Chrysler engineers had discovered a supercharging effect as air ran raced through intake tubes, bounced off closed valves, and was rammed back in at higher pressure.
 By changing the length of the valves, they could get a performance boost in some rpm ranges—some engine speeds.
-In the 1960 cars, some wrote that they applied this “ram air effect” to the new slant six’s intake manifold; that’s a matter of debate.
-Nobody can debate that they tuned the manifold tubes for the 1960 B-engines, though—they were a full 30 inches long, to add power during highway acceleration (it may have hurt more than helped in racing, where the revs were usually higher).
-To get 30 inch long tubes, they used dual carburetors, each feeding the cylinders on the opposite side of the engine.
+(This effect had been discovered when tuning for a 1952 Indy race.)
+The engineers set the length of the manifold tubes to 30 inches long on special 383 and 413 engines to add power during highway acceleration; to get that length, they had two carburetors, each feeding the cylinders on the opposite side of the engine.

 For the 1961 cars, the 361’s compression dropped to 9:1 so buyers could use regular-octane gasoline; the 1962 model year was the last one for the 361 four-barrel in cars (it remained in trucks).
 The 361 stayed on as the low-end two-barrel B engine until the end of 1966, when it was replaced by the 360 cubic inch A-engine.
 The company did the same trick on the 383 in the 1965 cars—dropping compression on the two-barrel to 9.2:1 so it would run regular fuel.